 Adapt math teaching to fit each child's individual needs

-Math on the Level acknowledges the uniqueness of each child instead of forcing all children into the same one-size-fits-all box.
+Math on the Level adapts to the uniqueness of each child instead of forcing all children into the same one-size-fits-all box.
 It helps you modify your math instruction to meet your child's specific needs.
 For a child with dyslexia, for example, problems can be solved orally.
 A child with what is called a “Right-Brained” learning style may prefer to solve his 5-A-Day review problems using colorful chalk on the sidewalk.
 Accelerated learners can cover several concepts in a day.
 Math on the Level lets you use any manipulatives you find effective, and it can adapt to any teaching or learning style.

 Math on the Level is extremely flexible and can be as formal or informal as desired (it even has record keeping forms for those who wish to delay formal math).
 The curriculum provides parents with a complete set of tools for teaching math at home, with enough structure to guide and keep track, but also with the freedom to adapt to the needs of each parent, child, and family situation.